bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 author: David Boureau
 minread: 11
 title: "My beloved, low-tech stack"
-date: 2018-11-01
+date: 2018-09-30
 categories: work
 permalink: /blog/:title/
 description: "My beloved, low-tech stack"
 ---

-Writing a web-application (clara) for the French unemployed people, I have longly considered each options that would achieve :
+Writing a currently an web application for the French National Employment Center, I have longly considered each options that would achieve :
  - the highest possible quality
  - at the lowest possible price
  - with a maximized speed of delivery

+In the past, I have considered many backend and frontend frameworks.

+End of 2018, here what experience taught me to use for current and next project.

 ## Plain old vanillaJS (JavaScript, but ES5)